plasma-group/pigi/packages/docs/src/plasma-js/src/api/plasma-aggregator.rst

 .. code-block:: javascript

-    operator.getCurrentBlock()
+    aggregator.getCurrentBlock()

-Returns the current block number according to the operator.
+Returns the current block number according to the aggregator.

 -------
 Returns